binerogroup/documentation/getting-started/available-services.rst

 Compute
 -------
-One of the three core services of the platform, compute are virtual instances of physical hardware, providing CPU and RAM via "flavors" (which can be described as "recepies" for a virtual server or instance).
+One of the three core services of the platform, compute is instances (virtual machines) running on physical hardware, providing CPU and RAM via "flavors" (which defines amount of resources and what kind of resources a server or instance gets access to).

 Block storage
 -------------